Who Was James Madison's Vice President

 Early Life and Revolutionary War Service

 Born in 1744 in Marblehead, Massachusetts, Elbridge Gerry came from a family deeply involved in commerce and politics.
-He graduated from Harvard College and entered the family's mercantile business.
-However, like Clinton, Gerry soon became involved in the growing movement for American independence.
+Plus, he graduated from Harvard College and entered the family's mercantile business.
+That said, like Clinton, Gerry soon became involved in the growing movement for American independence.

 Gerry was an active participant in the Revolutionary War, serving in the Continental Congress and playing a key role in organizing supplies and finances for the Continental Army.
 He was a signatory of the Declaration of Independence and a strong advocate for American liberty.